 What vows do Benedictine monks make?

-- Stability—while there may be many Benedictine monasteries throughout the world, a monk makes this vow to a particular community in a given location.
-For St. Benedict, the communal life was a training ground in which the monk was built up for the spiritual battle.
+Stability—while there may be many Benedictine monasteries throughout the world, a monk makes this vow to a particular community in a given location.
+Thus, the monk lives out his whole monastic life at one particular monastery, not moving from monastery to monastery.
+For St. Benedict, the communal life of the monastery is a training ground in which the monk is built up for the spiritual battle.

 What do monks do?